MultiPaper/MultiPaper/README.md

     * BungeeCord plugin: Set the port in `plugins/MultiPaperProxy/config.yml`
   * In each MultiPaper server:
     * Put the name of the server used in BungeeCord's config.yml into `bungeecordname.txt`
+      * If you're not using BungeeCord, just make it some unique identifier
       * eg. `survival1`
     * Put the address and port of the MultiPaper-Master into `multipaperserver.txt`
       * eg. `localhost:35353`